 Sorghum-making demonstrations at Cades Cove Visitor Center take you back in time to the mountain farms that once populated the Smokies and their annual fall sorghum cane harvest.
 Demonstrations are free and open to the public.
 Upcoming dates are:

 To ensure the demonstrations are as realistic and historically accurate as possible, GSMA partners with experienced sorghum makers.
-Sherry and Mark Guenther, owners of Muddy Pond Sorghum in Monterey, Tenn., have been making their well-known trek to the Smokies each fall for 20 years.
+Sherry and Mark Guenther, owners of Muddy Pond Sorghum in Monterey, TN., have been making their well-known trek to the Smokies each fall for 20 years.
 Their mules and old-timey tools draw crowds of onlookers who sometimes stand for hours, marveling at the time and energy it took in years past to produce a family’s supply of sweetener.